microsoft/AzStackHCISandbox/README.md

 **Deploy to Azure Method**

 ### You will NEED to supply your own Parameters file, which is located in this repository.
 You can simply load the file from the JSON folder, or copy/paste.
-Your choice. ###
+Your choice ###

 ## Deploy to Azure ##

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FAzStackHCISandbox%2Fmain%2Fjson%2Fazuredeploy.json)